sagemath/trac_to_gh/Issue 2839.md

 # Issue 2839: bug in conversion from symmetrica's longint

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2839

 Original creator: mhansen